-The compression ratios of MPEG-4 ALS/ALS2 are at least comparable or even superior to Monkey's Audio.
-On average, a slightly improved compression is achieved, but particularly for high-definition material (i.e. 96 kHz / 24-bit and above), MPEG-4 Audio Lossless Coding performs clearly better.
+The compression ratios of the MPEG-4 ALS encoder are either comparable or better than those of Monkey's Audio.
+On average, a slightly improved compression is achieved.
+However, particularly for high-definition material (i.e. 96 kHz / 24-bit and above), MPEG-4 ALS performs clearly better.
+The use of BGMC even further improves compression, at the expense of a slightly increased encoder and decoder complexity.